Infante Jaime, Duke of Segovia: Marriage and issue

 Don Jaime and Emmanuelle de Dampierre divorced on 6 May 1947 in Bucharest (recognized by the Italian courts on 3 June 1949 in Turin but never recognized in Spain) and, on 3 August 1949 in Innsbruck, Don Jaime remarried civilly to divorced singer Charlotte Luise Auguste Tiedemann (2 January 1919 in Königsberg – 3 July 1979 in Berlin), daughter of Otto Eugen Tiedemann and wife Luise Amalia Klein.
-In the eyes of the Roman Catholic Church and of the French legitimists, Emmanuelle de Dampierre remained always his wife.
+In the eyes of the Roman Catholic Church and of the French legitimists, Emmanuelle de Dampierre (whose religious marriage with Don Jaime was not dissolved) remained always his wife.
 The second marriage produced no children.
 His first wife remarried in Vienna, on 21 November 1949, to Antonio Sozzani (12 July 1918 in Milan – 6 January 2007 in Milan), son of Cesare Sozzani and wife Cristina Alemani, without issue.